beakerbrowser/beakerbrowser.com/_docs/guides/read-site-files.md

 author: Paul Frazee
 authorLink: https://pfrazee.hashbase.io
 authorAvatar: /img/team/pfrazee.jpg
+description: Beaker's DatArchive API provides tools for reading files and directories on the Dat network.
+Here are some examples.
 ---

 Beaker's [`DatArchive` API](/docs/apis/dat) provides tools for reading files and directories on the Dat network.
 Here are some examples.